Click here for a detailed list of our park facilities.

 2165 Old Wilmington Road [ map ]

-This 100-acre park is a combination of developed facilities and natural woodland and is the home to the award winning "Haunted Hayride" in October and "Christmas in the Park" in December.
+This 100-acre park is a combination of developed facilities and natural woodland and is the home to the "Christmas in the Park" in December.
 It is open to the public daily from 9 a.m.-9 p.m. from March through October.
-Winter hours (November through February) are 9 a.m.- 5 p.m.
-Security patrols the park during operating hours.
+Winter hours (November through February) are 9 a.m.- 4 p.m.
 Picnic pavilions, ball fields and more make this a popular gathering spot for families and large groups.
 The one mile long perimeter road is ideal for biking and walking.
 For more information on reserving the pavilions and other amenities call 433-1547.

 Amenities: Baseball fields, sand volleyball courts, concession stand, horseshoe pits, disc golf, picnic pavilions, playground, tennis courts, nature trails and restrooms.